Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 ### **Short-term and Long-term Outlook**

-The effectiveness of program will be evaluated in the short-term for years 2023-2028 (5 years) and long-term for years 2023-2053 (30 years).
+The effectiveness of the program will be evaluated in the short-term for years 2023-2028 (5 years) and long-term for years 2023-2053 (30 years).
 <br>

 The short-term outlook is chosen to closely monitor key assumptions of the model because our pricing is heavily impacted by climate change which is rapidly evolving and new climate related data continues to emerge exponentially.
 Furthermore, the model also relies on inputs from other climate models which will also continue to improve and evolve over time and so the predictions on climate change impacts will also require the model to be updated accordingly.
 <br>

 The long-term outlook is chosen for evaluating the effectiveness of the program in reducing costs and exposure to climate-related displacement as it allows for meaningful migration of citizens to less riskier regions and the offset of the initial high cost associated with high